jech/galene/galene.md

 If the `-permissions` flag is not specified, it defaults to `present`, meaning that the user can participate in the chat and present videos to the group.
-The other useful values are `message`, which allows a user to participate in the chat only, and `observe`, which doesn't allow any active participation.
+Other useful values are `message`, which allows a user to participate in the chat only, and `observe`, which doesn't allow any active participation.